ai-mindset/ai-mindset.github.io/_posts/2025-03-26-remote-office-not-required.md

 ### The Office Paradox

 One of the book's most compelling arguments is that traditional offices often hinder productivity rather than enhance it.
 Fried and Hansson point out that when people need to get serious work done, they rarely cite the office as their preferred location.
-Instead, they choose early mornings, late evenings, or weekends—times when interruptions are minimal.
+Instead, they choose early mornings, late evenings, or weekends - times when interruptions are minimal.
 Offices have become "interruption factories" where meaningful work is chopped into small, ineffective chunks.
 Meetings, impromptu desk visits, and constant noise create an environment where deep, focused work becomes nearly impossible.
 Remote work, by contrast, allows people to create their own distraction-free environments.

 ### The End of Commuting

 Another significant advantage of remote work is eliminating the commute.
 Beyond the obvious time savings, research shows that long commutes correlate with increased obesity, stress, neck and back pain, and even higher divorce rates.
-The authors calculate that an average commute consumes 300-400 hours per year—time that could be redirected toward productive work or personal well-being.
+The authors calculate that an average commute consumes 300-400 hours per year - time that could be redirected toward productive work or personal well-being.

 ### Access to Global Talent